The New York LLC Formation Guide: How to Save $600 or more on Formation Costs

 Phase 2: Filing the Articles of Organization

-We have built a free tool that bridges the gap between complex legal requirements and a simple user experience.
+We have built a free tool to bridge the gap between complex legal jargon and a simple, modern user experience.

 •

-Guided Experience: You answer simple questions about your business with educational prompts to help you draft your answers.
+Guided Experience: You answer simple questions about your business with educational prompts that provide further context.

 •